unfiltered/unfiltered/README.markdown

 ## Intents

-Intents are the core library interface for handling requests and responses.
+Intents are the core library's interface for handling requests and responses.
 Specifically:

     type Intent[T] = PartialFunction[HttpRequest[T], ResponseFunction]